PEACE

 Did we have a summer holiday?
 When was it?
 It seems so far away…cue a bit of whinging and sobbing in a corner…followed by a large glass of wine!

 We have started our maths and English topics in earnest.
 In maths, my group have looked at face value, understanding the value of parts of numbers up to 1,000,000 and how the importance of place holders.
 We also joined history and maths together by having lessons on Roman numerals and using them to work out dates of significance in history and the years of the reigns of assorted kings and queens of Britain, they really enjoyed it and it was fun trying to learn and understand the right sequences.
 They have been working hard on layout and presentation of maths problems and I have been really impressed with the effort put into this.
-Our homework for maths this week reflects all these points.
+Our homework for maths this week reflects all these points and there are also tasks on recalling times tables facts for 6 and 7.

 In RE we have begun our topic of Judaism as well as begun looking at our class spiritual word – Peace.
 Next week the children will write prayers and created a poster with their bible verse in their RE books based on their idea what ‘PEACE’ means for us as individuals.
 Not just wishing for PEACE in the world, but also what it means for Peace in our lives.
 We also have started our worldwide religious topic on understanding what it is like to live as a follower of Judaism and what items and artefacts are important to them -such as a Kippah’, Tallit and Seder dish.